Last Updated 1 june 2022

 All of our services are hosted with Heroku.
 They employ a robust security program with multiple certifications.
 For more information on our provider’s security processes, please visit Heroku Security.

 All of our data is hosted on Heroku databases.
-These databases are all located in the [United States].
 Please reference the above vendor specific documentation linked above for more information.

 All databases are encrypted at rest.